 - 1. The name of the community service organization or volunteer service organization the student intends to assist. - 2.
 The name, address, and telephone number of the director or supervisor of the community service organization or volunteer service organization and, if different from the director or supervisor, the name, address, and telephone number of the individual assigned by the community or volunteer service organization to supervise the student at the activity site. - 3.
 The nature of the community service or volunteer service performed by the student with a certification that the service performed by the student is voluntary. - 4.
-The total number of hours the student intends to serve the community service organization or volunteer service organization during the school year. - 5.
+The total number of hours the student intends to serve the community service organization or volunteer service organization during the

+- school year. - 5.
 A written statement by the director or the supervisor of the community service organization or volunteer service organization certifying that the information included in the application is an accurate reflection of: - a. the student's expectations with regard to the number of hours of service contemplated to be performed; and - b. the community service organization's or the volunteer service organization's need to acquire the student's service. - 6.
-A description of:

-a. the educational or career exploration benefits the student and the school should expect to gain, including the student learning standards to be achieved, from the student's community or volunteer service participation between the service and benefit the community service organization or volunteer service organization expects to gain from the b. the service and benefit the community service organization or volunteer service organization expects to gain from the student's participation.

-- 7. A description of how the community or volunteer service activity relates to a course in which the student is enrolled or intends to enroll. - 8.
+A description of: - a. the educational or career exploration benefits the student and the school should expect to gain, including the student standards to be achieved, from the student's community or volunteer service participation - b. the service and benefit the community service organization or volunteer service organization expects to gain from the participation. - 7.
+A description of how the community or volunteer service activity relates to a course in which the student is enrolled or intends to enroll. - 8.
 The manner and frequency in which the student and the community or volunteer service activity will be evaluated. - 9.
 The name of the certificated school employee who will be responsible for monitoring and evaluating the student's activity and performance, including assigning to the student a grade for participation under this section. - 10.
 Any other information required by the principal.